digideskio/feedbin-blog/_posts/2013-08-14-graphing-feedbin.md

 author: Ben Ubois
 ---

 Feedbin uses [Librato Metrics](http://metrics.librato.com) for graphing.
-It even works great for monitoring systems.
+It even works well for monitoring systems.
 For example [this shell script](https://gist.github.com/benubois/6115235) generates a set of graphs for one of the web servers like:

 <img src="/assets/images/2013-08-14/www1.png" style="max-width: 965px;" />